hyperuplink/hyperuplink/docs/manual/search/index.md

 Results are listed with their type, meaning whether the hit was a topic or a reply, along with who wrote it and when.
-Each result links to the post itself rather than to the topic it sits in, and a reply found on the fourth page of a long thread opens right at that reply.
+Each result links to the post itself rather than to the topic it belongs to, and a reply found on the fourth page of a long thread opens right at that reply.

 The result list is paged like the rest of the board, at the number of topics per page the administrator set in [General]({{ manual "admin/general" }}).